 - where relevant certification of Vessel facilities is invalid, out of date and/or out of order.

 Ship Sanitation Certificate Issuance

-During a transition period to MARS, Overseas country Health Authorities can expect to be presented one of the following four forms of Australian ship sanitation certification:
+International country Health Authorities can expect to be presented with the following form of the MARS issued Australian ship sanitation certification: